yidatao/WorkaroundsEvolution/README.md

-Identifying workarounds fixes and tracking their evolution
+Identifying workarounds fixes from several GitHub repositories and tracking their evolution